 The Zeitgeist Tapes

 Emma Burnell and Steve Fielding present a show looking at ‘where politics and pop culture collide’, evaluating literary, cinematic and televisual depictions of political events both real and imagined.
 I’d particularly recommend the editions on Armando Iannucci and A Very English Scandal, as well as the one on Doctor Who although I would say that because I was a special guest on it.
+Or the more recent one I was on about the Clangers Election Special which you can find here.
+Or even the one about The Prisoner which you can find here.

 John Rain is your host for an acerbic look at the James Bond series and many tangentially related efforts (some of which it’s almost possible to watch more than around three minutes of without wanting to throw Netflix out of the window), as well as Michael Caine movies and – coming soon – a set of eighties action blockbusters.
 There are also some live events in the offing…